chris320211/ai-arena-project/README.md

-# AI Arena Chess Project
+# AI Arena Chess

-A full-stack chess application featuring AI opponents powered by various AI models.
-Players can compete against different AI models or watch AI vs AI matches, with complete game statistics and ELO rankings stored in MongoDB.
+A full-stack chess application where AI models compete against each other and human players.
+Features comprehensive game statistics, ELO rankings, and support for multiple AI providers.

 ## Project Structure